It’s no secret that group health insurance costs, and unfortunately, employee health insurance costs, are seeing significant increases.

 - Offer consumer driven plans, either as an option along with a traditional plan or as a total replacement

-- Implement Dependent Management Strategies - Employers are finding huge cost-saving opportunities by changing the way we manage dependents.
-Dependent eligibility audits can save companies substantial amounts of money.
+5. Implement Dependent Management Strategies - Employers are finding huge cost-saving opportunities by changing the way we manage dependents.
+Dependent eligibility audits can cut significant costs.
 Studies show that, on average, 5 to 15 percent of dependents are actually not eligible to be on the health plan.
 Many companies are also shifting to a per-member premium structure, rather than just “individual” or “family.”
 Another emerging trend is requiring spouses to pay more in premiums or assessing a surcharge to encourage spouses to enroll in their own employers’ plans.

-- Evaluate Vendor Relationships - A recent movement involves companies aggressively evaluating their vendor relationships and replacing or eliminating those vendors that do not produce measurable results.
+6. Evaluate Vendor Relationships - A recent movement involves companies aggressively evaluating their vendor relationships and replacing or eliminating vendors that do not produce measurable results.
 Employers are also looking for opportunities to consolidate vendor relationships to get the most of their money.

 Which solution is right for you?

-My name is Ty Reid, and I’m the Director of Worksite Benefits here at The O’Neill Group, an insurance and risk management firm here in Wadsworth, Ohio.
+My name is Ty Reid, I’m the Director of Worksite Benefits here at The O’Neill Group, an insurance and risk management firm in Northeast Ohio - and I’d love to review your benefits program and help you identify the best approach for your company.